Zfreeman24/CSS_ESEM/README.md

 make ARCH=x64
 ```

-If you're having issues or the output files are not there try:
+If you're having issues running the code and the output files are there, run:

 ```bash
 make clean build